aritzurruela/Improving-the-resolution-using-ert-instruments-with-a-reduced-number-of-electrodes/README.md

-In this repository you can find the codes used in the article:
+In this repository you can find the code and data used in the article:

-IMPROVING THE RESOLUTION OF INVESTIGATION USING ERT INSTRUMENTS WITH A REDUCED NUMBER OF ELECTRODES.
+Improving the reoslution of investigation using ert instruments with a reduced number of electrodes.